-Malta is home to a diverse mix of financial services companies.
-While multinationals, global institutions and some of the world’s top-rated financial firms have located important functions on the island, start-ups and mid-tier financial services companies find Malta a particularly attractive place to grow and scale their products and services.
+Malta is home to a diverse mix of financial services companies and offers a diverse Business Culture.
+While multinationals, global institutions, and some of the world’s top-rated financial firms have located important functions on the island, start-ups and mid-tier financial services companies find Malta a particularly attractive place to grow and scale their products and services.

-Fund administrators such as Apex and Citco have a presence in Malta, along with insurance specialists Munich Re, Aon and Marsh.
-In addition, multinationals such as BMW, Peugeot, Citroën and Vodafone have set up captive insurance companies on the island.
+Fund administrators such as Apex and Citco have a presence in Malta, along with insurance specialists Munich Re, Aon, and Marsh.
+In addition, multinationals such as BMW, Peugeot, Citroën, and Vodafone have set up captive insurance companies on the island.

 Watch FinanceMalta’s Corporate Video for more information: